GOVERNANCE

 Jeremy Brownlie (2019-2021) Deputy Head of School and Molecular Geneticist at Griffith University

-Emma Johnston (2017 -2019), Dean of Science and Professor of Marine Ecology and Ecotoxicology, University of New South Wales
+Emma Johnston (2017 -2019), then Dean of Science and Professor of Marine Ecology and Ecotoxicology, University of New South Wales

-Jim Piper (2015-2017), Research Leader at the Centre for Nanoscale BioPhotonics and former Deputy Vice Chancellor, Macquarie University
+Jim Piper (2015-2017), then Research Leader at the Centre for Nanoscale BioPhotonics and former Deputy Vice Chancellor, Macquarie University

 Ross Smith (2013-2015), then Director of environmental consulting company Hydrobiology.